Diopter sight: Principle

 The "diopter sight effect" is achieved when looking through an aperture opening of approximately 1.2 mm or less, and happens due to an optical phenomenon (edge effects) resulting in the light passing through being parallelized similar to how a collimated lens would.
 Because of this optical effect the front sight will also appear more steady, even though the shooter moves the head in a way such that the sighting eye moves sideways relative to the rear sight.
 Also, the depth of field is increased so that both the sights and shooting target will appear sharp at the same time which further simplifies the aiming process.

 The parallax distance of a diopter sight is effectively adjusted to be the same as the sight distance.
 For example, with a distance of 1 m between the front and rear sight, the sighting system is effectively parallax adjusted to a distance of 1 m in front of the rear sight.
 However, since the diopter hole is small, the aiming eye will be relatively well centered, and the parallax error will be relatively small in practice.
 There will be almost no parallax error if the eye and front globe sight are near perfectly centered through the diopter.
 In comparison, the parallax error on aperture sights with larger openings can increase quickly if the eye is not well centered in the rear sight.
 A parallax error of just 1 mm at 1 m corresponds to an impact change of 10 cm at 100 m.

 A rear sight with a larger aperture than 1.2 mm is not strictly a diopter sight, but nonetheless is still often (incorrectly) referred to as such.
 With larger aperture sights the shooter must make a conscious effort to center the eye in the rear sight for precise aiming.
 A true diopter sight (aperture below 1.2 mm) however has the advantage that the shooter does not have to concentrate on eye and rear sight alignment for precision aiming, and therefore the sighting process is reduced to only aligning the front sight to the target.

 Aperture sights (both diopter and non-diopter) require being placed close to the aiming eye, while open sights have to be placed at least 30 cm away from the eye to in order to appear sharp.

 Modern target sight setups

 Typical modern target shooting diopters offer windage and elevation correction in increments of 2 to 4 mm at 100 m (which equals 0.02 to 0.04 mrad or ≈ 0.069 to 0.172 MOA).
-Some ISSF (Olympic) shooting events require this precision level for sight adjustment since the score of the top competitors (last) shots series is expressed in 0.1s of scoring ring points.
+Some ISSF (Olympic) shooting events require this precision level for sight adjustment since the score of the top competitors (last) shots series is expressed in tenths of scoring ring points.

 High-end target shooting diopters normally accept accessories like: